Alexhb61/Matrix_Algorithms/triangular_matricies/QR_decomposition.md

 This algorithm has numerical stability issues both because its based directly on Gram-Schmit, and also because it might divide by zero.
 ### Claim 1: Up to numerical stability problems, RGSP computes a decomposition:
+We will prove this recursive algorithm to have this output property by induction on k.
 Base case clearly a == [a/r]*[r]
 inductive case:
 ```[U V] * [T S; 0 R] ```